deanwampler/AkkaWebSampleExercise/README.md

 The last 2 lines (after the `./sbt` line) are commands at the `sbt` prompt (`>`, by default).
 Note that the `sbt` script has some options; type `sbt --help` for details.
 When I say that `update` might take a long time, I'm not kidding...
 Fortunately, you rarely need to run it.

-This application requires a [NYSE stock ticker data set](http://infochimps.org/datasets/daily-1970-current-open-close-hi-low-and-volume-nyse-exchange-up--2) from [infochimps](http://infochimps.org).
-Select the YAML format.
-Note that there are similar data sets on the site; use this one!
-Put the files in a `data` directory at the root of this project.

 Download and install MongoDB from [here](http://www.mongodb.org/display/DOCS/Downloads), following the instructions for your operating system.
 In another terminal window, go to the installation directory, which we'll call `$MONGODB_HOME`, and run this command:

     $MONGODB_HOME/bin/mongod --dbpath some_directory/data/db